Digital Democracy 101: Understanding Deepfakes and Synthetic Media’s Effect on Canada’s Democracy

 6300 Coburg Rd, Halifax, NS B3H 4R2

-Before you vote, learn about synthetic media
+Before you vote, learn about deepfakes and synthetic media

 Discover how you cannot always believe what you see on digital platforms in this free lecture by Carl Miller, Research Director at Demos.
 He’ll explain how synthetic media can harm democracy.

 New technology can create fake photos and videos that look very, very real.
 Movies and TV use this technology to create amazing special effects, but when it gets in the wrong hands it can be used to show real people doing and saying things that they haven’t.
 It’s called a deepfake, and it can be especially dangerous during an election, a time when we make important choices based on what candidates say and do.

 Watch the livestream